 About the Laboratory

-The laboratory was established in January 2013 and is supervised by professor Wil van der Aalst, one of the leading computer scientists in the world and the most influential researcher in areas such as business process management and process mining.
+The laboratory was founded in January 2013 under the scientific supervision of Professor Wil van der Aalst, one of the world's leading computer scientists and the most influential researchers in fields such as business process management and process analysis (Process Mining).

 Have you spotted a typo?